Nnubes256/GuacaBot/README.md

 $ cd <FULL_PATH_TO_FOLDER_HERE>
 $ npm install
 ````
-For start on Mac OS X, use the start.command.
-For Windows/Unix, `sudo node GuacaBot.js`.
-This needs confirmation from a computer administrator.
-If you can't use `sudo`, disable the webserver at the config and `node GuacaBot.js`.
+For start on OSX/Linux, use `sudo start.sh`.
+For Windows, `node GuacaBot.js` as Administrator.
+If you can't use `sudo`, disable the webserver at the config and `start.sh` or `node GuacaBot.js`.

 Extra notes
 --------